 - Perfect for herbs as well as sowing, propagating & transplanting

 - For aromatic herbs & healthy seedlings with strong roots

 Moisture is a key component of Calathea crocata care.
 Eternal Flame plants like to be kept consistently moist.
 However, they do not like wet feet and are susceptible to root rot, so remember to pour off any excess water after watering.

-Fertilise your Eternal Flame plant monthly during the growing season of spring and summer.
-An organic liquid fertiliser is suitable.
-The perfect complement to a high-quality substrate is a phosphorus-reduced liquid fertiliser such as our Plantura Liquid Houseplant Food.
+Fertilise your Eternal Flame plant once a month during the growing season of spring and summer.
+We recommend a phosphorus-reduced liquid fertiliser, such as our Plantura Liquid Houseplant Food, as the perfect complement to a high-quality substrate.
 Our fertiliser contains living microorganisms (Bacillus sp.) which promote root growth and nutrient absorption.
-Calathea crocata are particularly sensitive to overfertilisation, so using half of the dose recommended on the packaging is sufficient.
+Calathea crocata are particularly sensitive to overfertilisation, so use only half of the dose recommended on the packaging.